-Tanya from Fairfield Age: 33.
+Tanya from Ashburn Age: 33.
 I'll invite a hot man to visit.

 Stylistic details, verified by Constable experts Annie Lyles and Sarah Cove, date the painting to the correct period.
 It was probably donated to the church in the early 19th century by Frederick Needham the church's vicar from to , who was a half-brother of the church's patron, Richard Toulmin North of Thurland Castle.
 When the piece and the collected evidence is presented to the Giacometti Foundation in Paris, the first response is that further studies needed to be made.
 The second possible Gauguin is a still life depicting a bowl of fruit which had been sold as a genuine Gauguin several times and had appeared in a catalogue Raisonne.
 Retrieved 4 August

-Valerie from Fairfield Age: 24.
+Valerie from Ashburn Age: 24.
 Who can keep me company today?

 Female Nurse Jailed For Fake Male Doctor Scam

 Retrieved 1 December At least the distraught owner would still have the picture on his wall.
 Philip Mould visits David Coombs, a leading expert on the art of Churchill, who is unconvinced by the painting on account of the unfamiliarly well painted figures.
 The drawing was inherited from the owner's mother while she was living in Mexico in the s after doing some work for the interior of a restaurant.
 Retrieved 13 August Bendor reveals at Claremont in Surrey , where Queen Victoria offered the deposed couple refuge from the Revolution, that the artwork in question did reach English shores, as it is prominently displayed in a painting of Amalia's bedroom by historical watercolour artist Joseph Nash.
 It had been bought as a Degas in with an outline provenance going back to the artist's studio.